rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 Find more information on this topic in the [Accessibility References](#accessibility-references)

 ### Error Detection

-Once the user has created an error, we need to call out the form field/s in error and provide instruction on how to resolve them.
+Once the user has created an error and validation has been triggered, we need to call out the form field/s in error and provide instruction on how to resolve them.
 - **Must**
   - Identify each field in error
+  - Be programmatically-associated with the appropriate element.
   - Provide suggestions (when known) to correct the errors
+  - Append `aria-invalid="true"` to the input
+  - map the associated id of the notification instruction to the input via `aria-describedby` (widely supported) or [aria-errormessage](https://a11ysupport.io/tech/aria/aria-errormessage_attribute) (not yet widely supported)
+  - append `aria-live` `role="status"`, or `role="alert"` to the notification container
+  - No hide the content of error messages when `aria-errormessage` is pertinent
+  - Authors MUST either ensure the content is hidden or remove the aria-errormessage attribute or its value.
+-  **Must Not**
+  - Use color alone to convey a field in error
+  - Expose aria-errormessage for an object with an aria-invalid value of false.
 -  **Should**
   - Preserve as much user-entered input as possible
+  - add information about the error in the page `<title>` if the submission causes a page reload or a new page load.
 - **Should Not**
-  - rely solely on visual cues to indicate an error
+  - Rely solely on visual cues to indicate an error
-#### markup properties

-The following properties are added to the form field element:
+  - Set the `aria-invalid` attribute on required field prior to incorrect user data or attempted submission.

-  - `aria-invalid`
+  - **May**
-  - `aria-errormessage`
+    - also use `aria-describedby` in conjunction with `aria-errormessage`
-  - `aria-describedby` append id for notification container display

-Client side or "inline" validation notifications can interact with the user as they are working through the form process. inline validation allows us to interact with a user prior to the data being submitted to a server.
-This validation does not replace server validation, rather it enhances it with the ability to present instruction prior to submitting or refreshing the page.

-As this provides such an enhanced user experience, it is assumed that inline validation is used where possible.
 #### aria-invalid
-indicate that the value entered into an input field does not conform to the format expected by the application.
+This true or false form field property indicates that the value entered into an input field does not conform to the format expected by the application.
 This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.
 The attribute should be programmatically set as a result of a validation process.

--  When the user attempts to submit data involving a field for which aria-required is true, authors MAY use the aria-invalid attribute to signal there is an error.
-However, if the user has not attempted to submit the form, authors SHOULD NOT set the aria-invalid attribute on required widgets simply because the user has not yet entered data.
--  Add `aria-invalid="true"` to the input
--  Identify the input (referencing the label):
-  - In a simple JavaScript alert
-  - with information associated with the input via aria-describedby (widely supported) or aria-errormessage (not yet widely supported)
-  - with error text added to the input's label (other techniques are more semantically correct, but this is a reliable method)
-  - with text on the web page (it may be appropriate to move the keyboard focus to the error message)
-  - with an aria-live or role="alert" announcement
-  - with information about the error in the page `<title>` if the submission causes a page reload or a new page load.

-Find more information on this topic in the [Accessibility References](#accessibility-references)
 #### aria-errormessage
-The `aria-errormessage` attribute takes an ID reference in the same manner as `aria-describedby`, and is only exposed when aria-invalid is set to ‘true’ on the same element.
-The use of a live region attribute such as aria-live=”polite” on the error message container element is optional.
+The `aria-errormessage` attribute takes an `ID` reference in the same manner as `aria-describedby`, and is only exposed when `aria-invalid` is set to ‘true’ on the same element.
+The use of a live region attribute such as aria-live=”polite” or `role="status" on the notification container element is optional.

 Placed on input and mapped via id to error message. used to: